getampt/docs/parameters.md

 Some parameters apply to all apps within an organization, while others might be specific to a particular project or application.
 Additionally, an application will probably use a different value of a parameter in production and development.

 **Organization-level parameters** are defined under "Organization Settings" in the Ampt Dashboard.
 Every environment of every app will inherit those parameters automatically.
 Organization-level parameters can be overridden at the app and environment levels.
-For example, you can define an API key to be used for a third-party vendor as `THIRD_PARTY_API_KEY` and you can override this parameter for the production environment (permanent environments will be available soon).
+For example, you can define an API key to be used for a third-party vendor as `THIRD_PARTY_API_KEY` and you can override this parameter for the production environment.

 **App-level parameters** are defined for each application under App Settings.
 This is helpful when you need to declare a parameter that must be used by all environments of an application.
 For example, you can define the `STRIPE KEY` for the billing app, and it will be applied solely to this app's environments.